Conservation Volunteer Projects in Nepal

 Living in Ghandruk will give you a unique cultural experience and meals will be provided at the hostel each day.
 As all Conservation volunteers live in the same hostel there will always be other people around to work and socialise with.

 Pokhara is one of Nepal’s most popular destinations amongst trekkers and tourists looking for an adventure in the Himalayas, however, it offers a more tranquil and relaxed urban environment than Kathmandu.

 Please note that the project involves a lot of walking and hiking, so a reasonable level of physical fitness is an advantage.

-You can join the Conservation project in Nepal for three weeks if you don't have time to join us for four weeks or more.
+You can join the Conservation project in Nepal for two weeks if you don't have time to join us for four weeks or more.
 Please be aware that it can take up to three days travelling to get to and from the Conservation project base.
 If you join us for three weeks you will gain a valuable cultural insight and work intensely on the project, however you may not be able to make the same impact as someone volunteering for a longer period.